Skip to main content

 Expected Results

 After running the Export Task, the resulting file should have one row per student and should output student's schools and ACT score as configured.
-A student with only one highshool on record should have null values for the highschool 2 and college columns.
+A student with only one highschool on record should have null values for the high school 2 and college columns.

 Did this answer your question?